Many people who die from a prescription opioid overdose receive a diagnosis of chronic pain or a psychiatric condition within a year of their death.

 The deaths were about four times the 1999 level.

-Many experts see prescription opioids as a of the epidemic.
+Many experts see prescription opioids as a

 However, for people with chronic pain, these medications may provide relief that lasts months or years.